RocketRace/setver/README.md

 |   `Infinity` | ❌ | ❌ | ✅ | ❌ |
 |        `NaN` | ❌ | ❌ | ❌ | ❌ |

-This motivates the following.

 SetVer defines a **comparison function**, which is a function that takes as input two version sets denoted by `X` and `Y`, and returns a floating-point number representing the result of the comparison.
 The output value is either `0`, `1`, `Infinity`, or `NaN`, denoting `X ⊂ Y`, `X = Y`, `X ⊃ Y` and `X ⫓̸ Y` respectively.

-> For the technically inclined, this subset of floating-point numbers can be represented using a 1-bit significant and 1-bit mantissa, omitting the sign bit entirely.
+> For the technically inclined, this subset of floating-point numbers can be represented using a 1-bit significand and 1-bit mantissa, omitting the sign bit entirely.
 Unfortunately, binary2 is not a valid floating point format according to IEEE 754.
 As I cry myself to sleep, I rewatch [NaN Gates and Flip FLOPS](https://www.youtube.com/watch?v=5TFDG-y-EHs) for the seventh time.

 ## Alternative Representations